 The UE has an established PDU Session with the PDU Session Anchor (i.e. UPF1 in Figure 4.3.5.3-1).
 The PDU Session's User Plane involves at least the (R)AN and the PDU Session Anchor.

-1. At some point the SMF decides to allocate to the PDU Session the PDU Session with a new PDU Session Anchor.
+1. At some point the SMF decides to allocatethe PDU Session with a new PDU Session Anchor.

 2. The SMF selects a new UPF and using N4 configures the UPF as a new PDU Session Anchor (i.e. UPF2 in Figure 4.3.5.3-1) of the multi-homed PDU Session.
 In the process a new IPv6 prefix (IP@2) is allocated for the PDU Session.
 If the PCF has subscribed to the IP allocation/release event, the SMF performs a Session Management Policy Modification procedure as defined in clause 4.16.5 to provide the new allocated IPv6 prefix to the PCF.
 The PCF invokes Nbsf_Management_Update service operation to register the tuple (IPv6 prefix, PCF id) for the PDU session identified by (SUPI, DNN, S-NSSAI) in the BSF.